ApexRMS/stsim-dmult/README.md

-# carep
+# stsim-dmult
-A SyncroSim Package for the Caribou Energy Protein Model.
+A SyncroSim Package for the ST-Sim Dynamic Multipliers Add-On.